ShawnZhong/compiler-explorer-triton/README.md

 # Triton Support in Compiler Explorer

-This [project](https://github.com/ShawnZhong/compiler-explorer-triton) integrates [Triton](triton-lang.org), a domain-specific language and compiler for deep learning kernels, into [Compiler Explorer](https://godbolt.org/).
+This [project](https://github.com/ShawnZhong/compiler-explorer-triton) integrates [Triton](triton-lang.org), a domain-specific language and compiler for GPU kernels, into [Compiler Explorer](https://godbolt.org/).
 This allows users to interactively explore and debug the assembly output of Triton kernels, visualize intermediate compilation steps, and understand the MLIR optimization pipeline.

 ![Screenshot](docs/screenshots/main.png)